KDeepak-Reddy/Aegis_Capital/documentation.md

 | **Builder** | DTOs (AuthResponse.builder(), Transaction.builder()) | Improves readability for objects with many optional fields |
 | **Circuit Breaker (future)** | Potential wrapper around RestTemplate calls | Protects Transaction Service from cascading failures |

+### 11.1 Distributed Transaction Management (Saga Pattern)
+The banking system employs a **Simplified Orchestration Saga Pattern** to manage consistency across microservices.

+*   **Orchestrator:** The **Transaction Service** acts as the central coordinator.
+*   **Workflow:** When a transfer is initiated, the Transaction Service sequentially invokes the Account Service for validation (IFSC/AccNo), debiting the sender, and crediting the receiver.
+*   **Compensating Transactions:** In the event of a failure at the peer service (e.g., credit failed due to receiver account freeze), the orchestrator triggers reverse operations (rollbacks) to restore the original balance, ensuring atomicity across service boundaries.

+### 11.2 SOLID Principles in Action
+The Aegis codebase is built on SOLID foundations to ensure maintainability:

+*   **S (Single Responsibility):** Each service handles one business domain.
+Auth handles identity; Account handles state; Transaction handles movement.
+*   **O (Open/Closed):** Business logic (e.g., Transfer types) is implemented using interface-driven controllers, allowing new types of banking products to be added without modifying core transaction logic.
+*   **L (Liskov Substitution):** Service implementations can be swapped (e.g., swapping a production database for an H2 instance in testing) without breaking the application logic.
+*   **I (Interface Segregation):** Internal vs. Public APIs are strictly separated.
+The Transaction Service uses a minimal internal Account API, rather than depending on the full administrative account interface.
+*   **D (Dependency Inversion):** High-level business services depend on Repository interfaces, not direct MySQL implementations.
+Spring Boot’s `@Autowired` and `@RequiredArgsConstructor` ensure all dependencies are injected.

 ## 12. Alternatives & Trade-offs

 | Decision | Alternative | Pros of Alternative | Cons of Chosen |